elliotwutingfeng/railrailrail/CONFIG.md

 A segment must have the following fields:

+- `duration_asc`: Travel time in seconds when moving from smaller station code to larger station code.
-- `duration`: Travel time in seconds.
+- `duration_desc`: Travel time in seconds when moving from smaller station code to larger station code.
-- `dwell_time_asc`: Dwell time when moving from the smaller station code to the larger station code.
+- `dwell_time_asc`: Dwell time in seconds when moving from smaller station code to larger station code.
-- `dwell_time_desc`: Dwell time when moving from the larger station code to the smaller station code.
+- `dwell_time_desc`: Dwell time in seconds when moving from larger station code to smaller station code.

 > [!NOTE]
-> Dwell time is time spent in seconds waiting at station for passengers before train departure.
+> Dwell time is time spent waiting at station for passengers before train departure.
 >
 > Station codes are compared by splitting them into their line code, station number, and station number suffix (if any), and
 > comparing their fields in that order.